-Simon Eaves Head of Clean Energy Infrastructure, Europe Capital Dynamics he last year has been unlike any other.
+2020 was a year unlike any other.
 It started with a stark reminder of the devastating impact of climate change and became engulfed by a global pandemic that will forever define the year.
-Addressing the broader impact the pandemic has had on the world, and how one moves forward from here, is more suited for other commentators and beyond the scope of this article.
-Instead, we will share our perspective and insights on how the last year has profoundly influenced the global energy infrastructure landscape, and the renewables markets specifically.
-In addition, we will discuss why there is reason to be optimistic about the significant opportunities for renewables in Europe.
+Addressing the broader impact the pandemic has had on the world, and how we move forward from here, is more suited for other commentators and beyond the scope of this article.
+Instead, we will share our perspective and insights on how 2020 has been a year that profoundly influenced the global energy infrastructure landscape and the renewables markets, specifically.
+In addition, we will look forward to 2021 and beyond, and discuss why there is reason to be optimistic about the significant opportunities for renewables in Europe.